Eva Gaetino

-Eva Julianna Gaetino (born December 17, 2002) is an American professional soccer player who plays as a center back for Première Ligue club Paris Saint-Germain and the United States national team.
-She played college soccer for the Notre Dame Fighting Irish, where she was named first-team All-American and the Atlantic Coast Conference (ACC) Defensive Player of the Year twice.
+Eva Julianna Gaetino (born December 17, 2002) is an American professional soccer player who plays as a center back for Denver Summit FC of the National Women's Soccer League (NWSL) and the United States national team.
+She played college soccer for the Notre Dame Fighting Irish, earning first-team All-American honors twice.
+She began her professional career with Paris Saint-Germain, winning the Coupe de France Féminine in her debut season in 2024.

-Early life and college career
+Early life

 Born in Chesapeake, Virginia, Gaetino grew up in Dexter, Michigan.
-She began playing soccer at age two and was an attacking player in her youth before moving to defense in college.
-She played club soccer for the Michigan Hawks, earning all-conference honors three times and winning the ECNL national title in 2017.
-She committed to Notre Dame during her freshman year at Dexter High School.
+She began playing soccer at age two.
+She joined the Michigan Hawks when she was seven.
+With the Hawks, she earned all-conference honors three times and won the ECNL national title in 2017.
+She committed to play college soccer for the Notre Dame Fighting Irish during her freshman year at the Dexter High School.

-Notre Dame Fighting Irish
+College career

-Gaetino started 75 of the 76 games she played for the Notre Dame Fighting Irish between 2020 and 2023.
-In her junior season, she anchored a defensive line with Leah Klenke and Waniya Hudson that led the Atlantic Coast Conference (ACC) in shutout percentage with 14 shutouts in 23 games.
-Notre Dame earned a one seed in the NCAA tournament and made the quarterfinals without conceding in its first three tournament games.
-In her senior season, she had career scoring highs with 4 goals and 3 assists in 19 games, helping the Irish finish second in the ACC regular season.
-In both her junior and senior years, she was named first-team All-American, first-team All-ACC, and the ACC Defensive Player of the Year, joining Malia Berkely as the second player to win the latter in consecutive years.
+Gaetino played for the Notre Dame Fighting Irish between 2020 and 2023, scoring 6 goals and starting 75 out of 76 appearances.
+She moved to center back in college after having grown up as an attacking midfielder or striker.
+In her junior year in 2022, she anchored a defensive line with Leah Klenke and Waniya Hudson that led the Atlantic Coast Conference (ACC) in shutout percentage with 14 shutouts in 23 games.
+Notre Dame earned a one seed in the NCAA tournament and made the quarterfinals without conceding in their first three tournament games.
+In her senior year in 2023, she had career scoring highs with 4 goals and 3 assists in 19 games, helping the Irish finish second in the ACC regular-season standings.
+In both her junior and senior years, she was named first-team All-American, first-team All-ACC, and the ACC Defensive Player of the Year, joining Malia Berkely as the second player to win the latter award in consecutive seasons.